Nim (programming language)

-Nim is a general-purpose, multi-paradigm, statically typed, compiled high-level systems programming language, designed and developed by a team around Andreas Rumpf.
-Nim is designed to be "efficient, expressive, and elegant", supporting metaprogramming, functional, message passing, procedural, and object-oriented programming styles by providing several features such as compile time code generation, algebraic data types, a foreign function interface (FFI) with C, C++, Objective-C, and JavaScript, and supporting compiling to those same languages as intermediate representations.
+Nim is a general-purpose programming language, multi-paradigm, statically typed, compiled, high-level system programming language.
+It was designed and developed by a team led by Andreas Rumpf.
+Nim aims to be "efficient, expressive, and elegant", and supports metaprogramming, functional, message passing, procedural, and object-oriented programming paradigms.
+Nim includes features such as compile-time code generation, algebraic data types, and a foreign function interface (FFI) for interfacing with C, C++, Objective-C, and JavaScript.
+It also supports compilation to these same languages as intermediate representations.

 Description

-Nim was created to be a language as fast as C, as expressive as Python, and as extensible as Lisp.